-The Department of Radiologic Sciences offers a degree completion program for radiographers, radiation therapists, sonographers and nuclear medicine technologists.
-If you are certified by the ARRT, ARDMS or NMTCB, then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree through Armstrong Atlantic State University.
-We offer a wide variety of mechanisms for technologists and therapists to advance professionally.
+Radiologic Sciences offers a degree completion program for radiographers, radiation therapists, and nuclear medicine technologists.
+If you are certified by the ARRT or NMTCB, then you may qualify to complete a Bachelor of Science in Radiologic Sciences degree through Armstrong State University.
+We offer a wide variety of mechanisms for technologists, therapists, and sonographers to advance professionally.

 Courses in the major are offered online.
 Students will gain a variety of educational experiences that include leadership, management, and technical communication.

 The degree consists of 129 semester hours, 63 hours in the core and 66 hours in the major.
 You will be given 33 semester hours, 1/2 of the major, for your primary certification.
 Secondary certifications may qualify you for additional credit hours in the major.

 Options for Completing Core Classes at a Distance